>U Mom Knows Best: Easy Cold Brew Coffee Concentrate Recipe

 COLD-BREW VS. ICED COFFEE

 Cold-brew is different from iced coffee.
 Iced coffee is simply brewed coffee that has been cooled and then poured over ice.
-Cold brew coffee is coffee that has brewed in cold water, which results in a smoother cup of coffee that is sweeter and less acidic.
-Cold-brew coffee will stay fresher longer, up to a week in the fridge while hot brew coffee gets stale rather quickly.
+Cold brew coffee is coffee that has been brewed in cold water, which results in a smoother cup of coffee that is sweeter and less acidic.
+Cold-brew coffee will stay fresher longer, up to a week in the fridge, while hot-brew coffee gets stale rather quickly.

 COLD-BREW VS. ICED COFFEE FACTS: